 In the domain of content words, such as nouns, Gärdenfors, 2014 has most forcefully discussed constraints on lexicalized meanings, presumably originating from conceptual constraints on natural classes.
 These notions have been operationalized in psychology experiments since then (e.g. Xu and Tenenbaum, 2007), showing that specific properties of some word meanings were more readily accessible than others, in both children and adults.
-In the domain of logical words, which concerns us the most here, comparable investigations have been proposed by, e.g. (Piantadosi et al., 2016) (see Chemla et al., 2018 for a unification of content and logical words).
+In the domain of logical words, which concerns us the most here, comparable investigations have been proposed from various traditions as well, e.g. Piantadosi et al., 2016; Katzir and Singh, 2013; Horn, 1972; Seuren and Jaspers, 2014 (see Chemla et al., 2018 for a unification of content and logical words).